WhiteRavenTechnology/ceblocks/README.md

 Thank you to my wife for your patience. :D

-Thank you to Dragonchain for the amazing platform, the amazing developers (Dean, Regan, Adam, Alex), and the chance to build something and remind myself why I love code.
+Thank you to Dragonchain for the amazing platform, the amazing developers (Dean, Regan, Adam, Alex, Roby), and the chance to build something and remind myself why I love code.